 Since there is no infinite supply of water for the world and we’re using more and more if it for irrigation and other needs, finding ways to conserve and reuse water that still has nutrient value is vital.

-This is achieved through water reclamation systems which recycle used water or even collect rainfall for reuse as a way to curb waste of freshwater supplies.
+This is achieved through water reclamation systems that recycle used water or even collect rainfall for reuse as a way to curb the waste of freshwater supplies.

 The process involves removing contaminants from the water in a treatment phase and then discharging it back into natural sources.
 The water can then be used to do things like irrigate fields, replace groundwater and other non-potable uses.